SharonIvy/Hero-Squad/README.md

   $ gradle --version
   ```

-## Project Setup Requirements:
+## Project Setup Requirements
   * See pre-requisites
   * Fork this repository
   * Run the command;
-  'git clone https://github.com/SharonIvy/Hero-Squad.git' to clone this repository locally.
+  'git clone https://github.com/SharonIvy/Hero-Squad.git' to clone this repository locally

-## Set-up Process:
+## Set-up Process
-  * After cloning to your local machine navigate to the folder you cloned into and open it with IntelliJ.
+  * After cloning to your local machine navigate to the folder you cloned into and open it with IntelliJ
-  * Navigate into the ``` src/main/java/App.java ``` and click run in IntelliJ.
+  * Navigate into the ``` src/main/java/App.java ``` and click run in IntelliJ
   * On your browser and type ``` localhost:4567 ```

 ## Running Tests
- Create a test class for running tests in the application.
+ Create a test class for running tests in the application
  This is a sample test that tests if the getter method works
  ```
  @Test